Ferrero and Nutella, Pride of Alba

 Nutella was invented in Alba.
 Photo by Mikael Stenberg

-In 1968 came the brand Kinder in an effort to engage with an audience of younger ones.
-In order to do so moms had to be persuaded so milk was advertised as the main ingredient of candies, rather than chocolate, claiming to feed kids with healthy snacks.
+In 1968 the brand Kinder was set to engage with an audience of younger ones.
+To do so, moms had to be persuaded so milk was advertised as the main ingredient of candies, rather than chocolate, claiming to feed kids with healthy snacks.

-Most products that came out on the market were a huge success back then and they are popular still today.
+Most products that came out on the market were a huge success back then and they are still popular today.
 A few others were taken out of production such as the 1953 chocolate bar “Sultanino”.
-Periodically new confections see the light like the recent Nutella Biscuits which have originated a big fuss on the internet.
+Periodically new confections see the light like the recent Nutella Biscuits which have created a big fuss on the internet.

 Ferrero Rocher